Active case

 In addition to lacking a strong age verification system, TikTok allows anyone of any age to browse the platform as a guest, regardless of their age.
 But the platform still collects data and recommends videos, even though the guest may be underage.

-Beyond not protecting minors, the TikTok lawsuits allege that the app is coded to encourage addictive use, which can lead to substantial mental and physical harms.
+Beyond not protecting minors, the TikTok lawsuits allege that the app is coded to encourage addictive or problematic use, which can lead to substantial mental and physical harms.
 TikTok’s “For You” page is optimized to get users to come back often and stay for as long as possible.

-TikTok has been fine-tuned to keep people engaged, and it is very good at what it does.
+TikTok has been fine-tuned to keep people engaged, and it's very good at what it does.
 A study found users interact with the app at twice the rate of other social media platforms.
 But TikTok doesn’t care whether that interaction is healthy or enjoyable for its users.
 The app pushes whatever content gets people to continue interacting with it – even if it’s upsetting or otherwise harmful.

 What TikTok lawsuits have been filed?

 1. Individual personal injury lawsuits: These cases are typically filed by parents and guardians of children who have been harmed by social media apps like TikTok.
 They can also be filed by people who are now adults but began using TikTok as children.
 Common harms experienced by these plaintiffs include a decline in mental health and development of body image issues.
+Motley Rice represents people who have filed personal injury claims in the social media harm MDL.

 2. School district lawsuits: These cases are filed by school districts that have had to shoulder increased costs because their students are compulsively using social media.
 These include the costs of hiring additional counselors and safety officers, and the costs of property damage to school buildings and property.
+Motley Rice is currently representing school districts as part of the social media harm MDL.

-Dozens of state attorneys general have also filed lawsuits against social media companies.
+3. Government agency lawsuits: Dozens of state attorneys general have also filed lawsuits against social media companies.
 Like the personal injury and school district lawsuits, the attorneys general allege social media apps were designed to be addictive to children and that the companies misled the public about the harm they were causing.

 States file suits for addiction and poor age verification

-State attorneys general (AGs) have filed suit against Bytedance.
+State attorneys general (AGs) have filed lawsuits against Bytedance.
 In May 2024, Nebraska’s AG challenged ByteDance’s claims that TikTok is safe for children, arguing that it’s designed to be addictive.
 The lawsuit claims that TikTok doesn’t adhere to its own community standards.

 • TikTok and other social media apps were designed to be addictive to children